ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 # Partner structure for {{site.num}}

-Each person will complete all parts of this lab, but you should work in parallel with your partner.
-That is, you should sit next to your partner and check in with your partner as you complete each part of this lab.
-Do not leave your partner in the dust!
+You will work with a partner for the programming part of this lab.
+However, you should work through the Unix part of this lab by yourself.
+You should work next to your partner, making sure you both understand what you are doing.

 # More specific Learning Objectives